hyperhq/docs.hyper.sh-hyper/GettingStarted/generate_credential.md

-# Setup Credential

-The next step is to:

-- generate access credential in your Hyper_ account;
-- configure the CLI with the credential

-#### Step 1.
-Generate Access Credential
+# Generate API Credential

+First of all, you need to generate your API credential:

 - Login the [console](https://console.hyper.sh/account/credential)
 - Click `Create New Credential`